Project Title

 Description

-The RoadEye system follows a distributed smart system architecture with three main components:
+The RoadEye system follows a distributed smart system architecture consisting of three main components:

 - Core data acquisition unit